dimitriskokoretsis/blog_public/README.md

 ## Prerequisites

 -   The R language and the RStudio integrated development environment (IDE) must be installed.
-Download the appropriate installer for R [here](https://cran.r-project.org/), and for the desktop version of RStudio [here](https://www.rstudio.com/products/rstudio/download/).
+Download the appropriate installer for R [here](https://cran.r-project.org/), and the desktop version of RStudio [here](https://www.rstudio.com/products/rstudio/download/).

 -   R packages `knitr` and `rmarkdown` must be installed.
 Install them by running `install.packages(c("knitr","rmarkdown"))` in the R console.

 ## Description

-Each zipped folder contains a file named "index.Rmd".
-This contains the main text and code chunks needed to recreate the full HTML document.
+Each zipped folder contains 2 files named "index.Rmd".
+This is an RMarkdown document, containing the main text and code chunks needed to recreate the full HTML document.
 Other contents may be:

 -   A subfolder named "scripts".
-This contains scripts with code used during HTML rendering of "index.Rmd".
+This contains scripts with R code used during HTML rendering of "index.Rmd".
 Code chunks in "index.Rmd" run code from scripts in this folder.

--   Other possible files and folders, used for the HTML document.
+-   Other possible data used for rendering the HTML document.

 The "index.Rmd" file and "scripts" folder contain **all** the text and code needed to recreate the HTML document.
 Exceptions to this are noted.